robertmartin8/PyPortfolioOpt/docs/EfficientFrontier.rst

 Optimisation
 ============

-Optimisation uses `scipy.optimize <https://docs.scipy.org/doc/scipy/reference/optimize.html>`_.
+PyPortfolioOpt uses `scipy.optimize <https://docs.scipy.org/doc/scipy/reference/optimize.html>`_.
-I realise that most python optimisation projects use `cvxopt <https://cvxopt.org/>`_ instead, but I do think that scipy.optimize is far cleaner and much more readable (as per the Zen ofPython, "Readability counts").
-That being said, scipy.optimize arguably has worse documentation, though in the end I felt that it was intuitive enough to justify the lack of explained examples.
+I realise that most python optimisation projects use `cvxopt <https://cvxopt.org/>`_ instead, but I do think that scipy.optimize is far cleaner and much more readable (as per the Zen of Python, "Readability counts").
+That being said, scipy.optimize arguably has worse documentation, though ultimately I felt that it was intuitive enough to justify the lack of explained examples.
 Because they are both based on `LAPACK <http://www.netlib.org/lapack/>`_, I don't see why performance should differ significantly, but if it transpires that cvxopt is faster by an order of